rxdlcz/Renta/README.md

 <a href="#"><img src="https://img.shields.io/badge/Under-Development-red" alt="Build Status"></a>
 </p>

-# Renta Website
+# Renta CMS Website
- This website is for managing Bills including (Rent, Electric, Water).
+ This website is for managing Tenants and Bills.

 # Language